1981 Ryder Cup: Teams

 Ten of the European team were selected using a points list based on money earned in European Tour Events.
 The final event was the Benson & Hedges International Open which finished on 24 August.
 Eamonn Darcy finished in a tie for second place in this tournament, lifting him from 12th to 7th in the list and relegating Mark James to 11th place.
 The two remaining places were chosen immediately after the Benson & Hedges International by a selection committee consisting of John Jacobs (the captain), Neil Coles and Bernhard Langer.
 They chose Mark James and Peter Oosterhuis, who was playing on the PGA Tour and had recently won the Canadian Open.

 Players chosen by the selection committee are shown in yellow.

 11 of the American team were selected from a points list.
 Qualification based on the points list finished after the Western Open on July 5.
 Bill Rogers earned his place by finishing 5th in this final event, while Jack Nicklaus only assured his place in the team after a final round 69 and a tie for 7th place.
 The final place in the team was allocated to the winner of the 1981 PGA Championship (which finished on August 9), provided he was not in the top 11, in which case the 12th player in the points list would qualify (Howard Twitty).
 With his victory in the PGA Championship, Larry Nelson gained the last slot.
 Nelson had finished 17th in the points list.
+The team is considered to be one of the strongest ever seen in the Ryder Cup - the players had won a total of 36 major championships.

 Nelson qualified by virtue of winning the 1981 PGA Championship.